Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 For example, create a filter that includes all .jpg files that are:

 - A word (at least one other word character)
-- Followed by four- digit number
+- Followed by four-digit number

 #### Heterogeneous mode